Last updated: 2025-08-20

 legend.text = element_text(size = 6))

-This next structure plot better highlights the topics that capture the processes driven by LPS-induced sepsis:
+This next structure plot better highlights the topics that are capturing expression changes over time, some being presumably driven by the LPS-induced sepsis:

 topic_colors <- c("magenta","gray50","gray65","gray40",